 2019

-The 2019 Prize will be awarded to Professors Ray Ball and Philip Brown.
-They are being recognized for their influential work linking stock prices to accounting data outlined in their paper “An Empirical Evaluation of Accounting Income Numbers” (Journal of Accounting Research, 1968).
+The 2019 Prize was awarded to Professors Ray Ball and Philip Brown.
+They were recognized for their influential work linking stock prices to accounting data outlined in their paper “An Empirical Evaluation of Accounting Income Numbers” (Journal of Accounting Research, 1968).
 The Prize was presented at the Jacobs Levy Center’s conference on September 27, 2019 at the New York Marriott Marquis.
 Learn more